Fezin10/manga_project/README.md

 #### requiriments.txt
   To save each package that need to be downloaded to make the application run correctly.
 ## How to run
+  First import the libraries in the requiriments.txt and assure that django is installed.
-  To run the application you need to run `python3 manage.py makemigrations` then `python3 manage.py migrate`, also need to create an folder called "media" at the same level as the manage.py, then run the server.
+  To run the application you need to run `python3 manage.py makemigrations mangaweb` then `python3 manage.py migrate`, also need to create an folder called "media" at the same level as the manage.py, then run the server.
 ## Additional
-  + To become an author, go to the user page, clicking in your username and clicking the button "become an author", to become an moderator, go to the /admin and set yourself to be an moderator.
+  + To become an author, log in, go to the user page, clicking in your username and clicking the button "become an author", to become an moderator, go to the /admin and set yourself to be an moderator.
   + Some pages will detect mobile access at the start of the page only, so just turn on the mobile mode and refresh the page.
   + Mangas are read right to left, that's why the mangaread show images from right to left.
-  + Both mangaread will set a chapter to read when reach the "next chapter" page.
+  + Both mangaread will set a chapter to "readed" when reach the "next chapter" page.